 1 Completion of the associate in engineering science degree does not fulfill the requirements of the Illinois General Education Core Curriculum.
-After transfer, AES students will need to complete the general education requirements of the institution to which they transfer.
+After transfer, AES students will need to complete the general education requirements of the institution to which

 2 Students are encouraged to select at least one course in either the humanities and fine arts or social and behavioral sciences that emphasizes non-western cultures or minority cultures within the United States.
+A two-semester sequence in the same discipline from either the humanities/fine arts of the social/behavioral sciences is recommended.